steamdeck/attgnext/Detailed_Task_Breakdown.md

-# Detailed Task Breakdown: Digitom Services Content Development
+# Detailed Task Breakdown: AT Tech Global Services Content Development

 ## Overview
-This document provides a comprehensive breakdown of all tasks required to create content for every service and sub-service offered by Digitom.
+This document provides a comprehensive breakdown of all tasks required to create content for every service and sub-service offered by AT Tech Global.
 Each task includes specific deliverables, requirements, and success criteria.

 ## Service Categories & Tasks